Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 And each and every one of these statements is an example of the parental privilege so many people who don’t come from relational trauma backgrounds hold and yet don’t often recognize.

-Each and every one of these statements can be the sort of comment that can create pain, jealousy, and resentment for those of us who do come from relational trauma backgrounds and who are, very specifically, upwardly mobile and attempting to be a kind of first in our family (first to go to college, first to break the poverty cycle, first to hold a professional job and navigate middle-class structures and systems, first to consciously and ardently attempt to raise our children in a non-traumatizing way, etc).
+Each and every one of these statements can be the sort of comment that can create pain, jealousy, and resentment.
+For those of us who do come from relational trauma backgrounds.
+Who are, very specifically, upwardly mobile and attempting to be a kind of first in our family.
+First to go to college, first to break the poverty cycle.
+To hold a professional job and navigate middle-class structures and systems.
+First to consciously and ardently attempt to raise our children in a non-traumatizing way, etc.

-I wanted to shine a light on this specific experience when we – as upwardly mobile individuals from relational trauma backgrounds – hear comments like these.
+I wanted to shine a light on this specific experience when we hear comments like these.

 A reminder and a rekindling of grief and frustration that we ourselves don’t necessarily have the privilege of functional, healthy, devoted, and resourced parents and guardians to turn to when life gets hard, confusing, or complex.

-Instead, many of us could never even dream of letting our children have a sleepover at their grandparents’ house because of legitimate concerns about their physical and emotional safety.
+Instead, many of us could never even dream of letting our children have a sleepover at their grandparents’ house.
+We have legitimate concerns about their physical and emotional safety.

 Instead of being able to turn to a parent and get exactly the emotional salve we need, we often get the opposite (if not the total absence) of what we needed.

-I want to acknowledge that if you, like me, are upwardly mobile and on a relational trauma recovery journey, these kinds of contrast experiences can sometimes (okay, often) feel painful.
+I want to acknowledge that you, like me, are upwardly mobile and on a relational trauma recovery journey.
+These kinds of contrast experiences with parental privilege can sometimes (okay, often) feel painful.

 It’s normal and natural to imagine how much easier life would be if you did have healthy, functional parents to rely on for emotional, logistical, and financial support.